neutron-org/neutron-docs/docs/neutron-core/icq.md

 ## Concepts

-Anyone (smart-contract, user) can register an Interchain Query for particular chain with some query payload and `update_period`.
+A smart-contract can register two types of Interchain Query for particular chain with some query payload and `update_period`:
+* Key-Value query (KV-query) - to read **values** from Cosmos-SDK KV-storage on remote chain which are stored under some **keys**;
+* Transactions query (TX-query) - find transactions on remote chain under by condition (filter).

-The ICQ module emits an event with registered interchain query info every `update_period` blocks.
+The ICQ module emits an event with registered interchain query info every `update_period` blocks in module's [EndBlocker](https://github.com/neutron-org/neutron/blob/4313d35f8082dc124c5fe9491870720bbd3a5052/x/interchainqueries/keeper/abci.go#L14).

 When [ICQ relayer](/relaying/icq-relayer-guide) receives such event, it performs a needed query on remote chain, gets data and publishes it on Neutron chain.
-Neutron verifies data and saves it to the storage.
+Neutron verifies data and processes query result depending on interchain query type:

-After that an interchain query response will be available for anyone on the Neutron.
+* in case of KV-query the ICQ module saves the result into module's storage and callbacks the result to the appropriate contract which registered this interchain query via [SudoKVQueryResult](https://github.com/neutron-org/neutron/blob/4313d35f8082dc124c5fe9491870720bbd3a5052/internal/sudo/sudo.go#L265) method;
+* in case of TX-query the ICQ module **DOES NOT** save the result to the storage, but only callbacks the result to the appropriate contract which registered this interchain query via [SudoTXQueryResult](https://github.com/neutron-org/neutron/blob/4313d35f8082dc124c5fe9491870720bbd3a5052/internal/sudo/sudo.go#L227) method.

 ## State

-The ICQ module stores one [RegisteredQuery](https://github.com/neutron-org/neutron/blob/c8503c3c17df3c5ca24abeeafaba9123c28395ac/proto/interchainqueries/genesis.proto#L10) per identifier.
+The ICQ module stores one [RegisteredQuery](https://github.com/neutron-org/neutron/blob/4313d35f8082dc124c5fe9491870720bbd3a5052/proto/interchainqueries/genesis.proto#L9) per identifier.
-`RegisteredQuery` contains all the necessary info for the ICQ relayer to perform a query on remote chain. `last_emitted_height` is modified every `update_period` on end blockers. `last_submitted_result_local_height`, `last_submitted_result_remote_height` are modified only when a relayer publishes result for a query.
+`RegisteredQuery` contains all the necessary info for the ICQ relayer to perform a query on remote chain. `last_emitted_height` is modified every `update_period` on end blockers. `last_submitted_result_local_height`, `last_submitted_result_remote_height` are only used for KV-queries and are modified only when a relayer publishes result for a query.

-Results for interchain queries are stored in two ways:
+Results for interchain queries are stored as:
 1. [QueryResult](https://github.com/neutron-org/neutron/blob/c8503c3c17df3c5ca24abeeafaba9123c28395ac/proto/interchainqueries/tx.proto#L41) structure is stored under unique key containing identifier of `RegisteredQuery`;
-2. Transaction's data from [TxValue](https://github.com/neutron-org/neutron/blob/c8503c3c17df3c5ca24abeeafaba9123c28395ac/proto/interchainqueries/tx.proto#L67) is packed in [`Transaction`](https://github.com/neutron-org/neutron/blob/c8503c3c17df3c5ca24abeeafaba9123c28395ac/proto/interchainqueries/query.proto#L87) structure and stored under a composite key `bigEndianBytes(queryID) + bigEndianBytes(txID)` prefixed by [`SubmittedTxKey`](https://github.com/neutron-org/neutron/blob/c8503c3c17df3c5ca24abeeafaba9123c28395ac/x/interchainqueries/types/keys.go#L33);

 ## Events